rywal/Database-Management-System/README.md

 * To compile: make all

 * To run:
-  * Parser's stand-alone execution: ./run-parser
+  * Parser executable: ./run-parser
-  * Application: ./run-app
+  * Application executable: ./run-app

 ***